paints the faces of social crises - crises that

 "There is something about the solitary moment in front of a painting

 that allows profound and enduring communication.
-It is my fervent hope that these exhibitions will have a significant effect upon how these tragedies are
+It is my fervent hope that these exhibitions will have a significant effect upon how these subjects are

 PLEASE USE THE ABOVE TABS TO MOVE TO OTHER PAGES ON THE WEBSITE.